Madam Speaker, I am pleased to rise in this House again to continue to respond to the 2021 budget that was tabled by the federal government yesterday.

-Presumably with this in mind, the Prime Minister gave the finance minister a revised mandate letter in which he laid out three clear directives to safeguard our national finances.
+Presumably with this in mind, the gave the a revised mandate letter in which he laid out three clear directives to safeguard our national finances.
 Those directives were: first, avoid creating new permanent spending; second, review Canada's debt management strategy; and third, present a new fiscal anchor.
 That is the standard the Prime Minister himself has set, and Canadians should be able to take him at his word.
 Therefore, we are going to measure this budget against that standard.

-How did the Prime Minister and his finance minister do?
+How did the and his do?

 Let us look for a moment at permanent spending.
 Remember that the finance minister was instructed to have no new permanent spending.
-Instead of complying with the Prime Minister's instructions and mitigating against the immense financial challenge facing our country, the finance minister and her government have triggered a plethora of new permanent spending commitments that will likely hobble the prosperity of generations for years to come and mean massive new taxes under the Liberal government.
+Instead of complying with the instructions and mitigating against the immense financial challenge facing our country, the and her government have triggered a plethora of new permanent spending commitments that will likely hobble the prosperity of generations for years to come and mean massive new taxes under the Liberal government.